ThatsVie/atlas-softy-pinko-docker/README.md

 ```bash
 git clone https://github.com/ThatsVie/atlas-softy-pinko-docker.git
 ```
-### Task 0: Setup Docker Environment
+### Task 0:

 1. Navigate to the `task0` directory.
    ```bash
    cd atlas-softy-pinko-docker/task0
    ```
-2. Build the Docker Image: Run the following command to build the Docker image using the Dockerfile:
+2. Run the following command to build the Docker image using the Dockerfile:
    ```bash
    docker build -t softy-pinko:task0 .
    ```
-3. Run the Docker Container: Once the image is built, run the Docker container using the following command:
+3. Once the image is built, run the Docker container using the following command:
    ```bash
    docker run -it --rm --name softy-pinko-task0 softy-pinko:task0
    ```
-4. Verify Output: You should see "Hello, World!" printed in the terminal, indicating that the container is running successfully.
+4. You should see "Hello, World!" printed in the terminal, indicating that the container is running successfully.

-### Task 1: Dockerizing a Simple Web Application
+### Task 1

 1. Navigate to the `task1` directory.
    ```bash
    cd atlas-softy-pinko-docker/task1
    ```
-2. Build and Run Docker Image
-   Use the following commands in the terminal to build and run your Docker image:
+2. Use the following commands in the terminal to build and run your Docker image:
    ```bash
    docker build -f ./Dockerfile -t softy-pinko:task1 .
    docker run -p 5252:5252 -it --rm --name softy-pinko-task1 softy-pinko:task1
    ```
    The -p 5252:5252 flag maps port 5252 of the Docker container to port 5252 of the host machine, allowing you to access the Flask application from your local environment.

-3. Access Your Flask Application

-   Once the Docker container is running, open a web browser and navigate to http://localhost:5252/api/hello.
+3. Once the Docker container is running, open a web browser and navigate to http://localhost:5252/api/hello.
 You should see the "Hello, World!" message displayed in the browser.

-### Task 2: Dynamic Content API Server
+### Task 2:

 1. Navigate to the `task2` directory.
    ```bash
     cd atlas-softy-pinko-docker/task2
    ```
-2. Build and Run Docker Image
-   Use the following commands in the terminal to build and run your Docker image:
+2. Use the following commands in the terminal to build and run your Docker image:
    ```bash
    docker build -f ./front-end/Dockerfile -t softy-pinko-front-end:task2 ./front-end
    docker run -p 9000:9000 -it --rm --name softy-pinko-front-end-task2 softy-pinko-front-end:task2
    ```
-3. Access Your Front-end Static Content
-   Once the Docker container is running, open a web browser and navigate to http://localhost:9000.
+3. Once the Docker container is running, open a web browser and navigate to http://localhost:9000.
 You should see the Softy Pinko front-end website displayed in the browser.

-### Task 3: Basic Load Balancing
+### Task 3:
-**NOTE: Before starting Task 3, ensure that you stop any running instances of Task 2.
+**Note: Before starting Task 3, ensure that you stop any running instances of Task 2.
 Since both Task 2 and Task 3 involve front-end applications, they use the same port for hosting the front-end content.
 Failing to stop Task 2 might result in port conflicts, causing issues with accessing the front-end of Task 3.**
 1. Navigate to the `task3` directory.
    ```bash
     cd atlas-softy-pinko-docker/task3
    ```
-2. Build and Run Back-end Docker Image
-Navigate to the task3/back-end directory.
+2. Navigate to the task3/back-end directory.
 Then, build and run the Docker image for the back-end:
    ```bash
    docker build -f ./Dockerfile -t softy-pinko-back-end:task3 .
    docker run -p 5252:5252 -it --rm --name softy-pinko-back-end-task3 softy-pinko-back-end:task3